 Society itself -- undefined as that is -- does not know everything.
 Segments of society set in place institutions that are well intended but, unfortunately, rarely reexamined to assure their own excellent development.
-Central among these societal institutions are schools; a product of unexamined ignorance.
+Central among these societal institutions are schools; a product of unexamined ignorance handcuffed to hubris.
 We are all ignorant and need to accept that condition soon and universally.
 When we recognize our ignorance, we are positioned through questioning and critical thinking to do something about it.
 Hubris, all the confidence that accompanies ignorance, can maximize mistaken rationale.
 Rectification requires research.
-Dissemination of what research is uncovering, we position ourselves to test ideas, concepts, principles, and even stories that circulate.
-Those ideas are conjectures about future conditions, hypotheses that must be tested and potentially falsified.
-When an idea is falsified, it is time to quit holding on to the idea and think up a better idea.
+Dissemination of what research is uncovering.
+With research we position ourselves to test ideas, concepts, principles, and even stories that circulate.
+Those ideas are conjectures about future conditions; hypotheses that must be tested and potentially falsified.
+When an idea is falsified, it is time to quit holding on to the idea and think through and articulate a better idea.
 That is science!
 The citadels of science are at our universities but they are also present with everyone of us a citizens and stakeholders in our future and the future of our children.

 This means being fully engaged in the daily assessment of a child's development and seeking community support for the developmental progress of the child.
 Parental responsibility begins before conception and continues without interruption for at least ten years.
 Yet parental responsibility cannot be accomplished in the absence of support systems.
 These support systems are a societal responsibility.
 What society has in place is a system or systems of schooling.
 Schooling is fundamentally flawed.
 For D3, schools do not deal with the important years -- zero to three.
 Schooling is long overdue for dramatic revision.
 A first, dramatic, step would be to remove all children from schools until age nine.
 Early education,, pre-school, kindergarten are not enough.